[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 The lack of enthusiasm for Timmermans may, in part, be ascribed to voters seeking a different face rather than proven leadership.

-Yet Yeşilgöz-Zegerius leads a party that has been in power for 26 out of the 29 years — a fact she expertly has managed to conceal during debates.
+Yet Yeşilgöz-Zegerius leads a party that has been in power for 26 out of the past 29 years — a fact she expertly has managed to conceal during debates.

 Omtzigt, the main challenger, has been in politics for over 20 years and is the second-longest-sitting MP and one of the most experienced politicians in the country.